Richard Curtis: Early writing career

 Collaborating with Rowan Atkinson in The Oxford Revue, he appeared alongside him at his breakthrough Edinburgh Fringe show.
 As a result, he was commissioned to co-write the BBC Radio 3 series The Atkinson People with Atkinson in 1978, which was broadcast in 1979.
 He then began to write comedy for film and TV.
 He was a regular writer on the BBC comedy series Not the Nine O'Clock News, where he wrote many of the show's satirical sketches, often with Rowan Atkinson.
 Curtis co-wrote with Philip Pope for the Hee Bee Gee Bees' song "Meaningless Songs (In Very High Voices)", released in 1980, to parody the style of a series of the Bee Gees' disco hits.
 In 1984 and 1985, Curtis wrote material for ITV's satirical puppet show Spitting Image.

-First with Atkinson and later with Ben Elton, Curtis then wrote the Blackadder series from 1983 to 1989, each season focusing on a different era in British history.
+First with Atkinson and later with Ben Elton, Curtis then wrote the Blackadder series from 1983 to 1989, each series focusing on a different era in British history.
 Atkinson played the lead throughout, but Curtis was the only writer who participated in every episode of Blackadder.
 The pair continued their collaboration with the comedy series Mr. Bean, which ran from 1990 to 1995.

 Curtis had by then already begun writing feature films.
 His first was The Tall Guy (1989), a romantic comedy starring Jeff Goldblum, Emma Thompson and Rowan Atkinson and produced by Working Title films.
 The TV movie Bernard and the Genie followed in 1991.

 In 1994, Curtis created and co-wrote The Vicar of Dibley for comedian Dawn French, which was a great success.
 In an online poll conducted in 2004 for Britain's Best Sitcom, it was voted the third-best sitcom in British history and Blackadder the second-best, making Curtis the only screenwriter to create two shows in the poll's top 10 programmes.